 How to…Recipe sheets

-Our new set of ‘How to…’ recipes sheets have been launched and are available to download below.
-They are packed full of tasty, simple and cheap recipes that are easy and quick to prepare.
+Our ‘How to…’ recipes sheets are packed full of tasty, simple and cheap recipes that are easy and quick to prepare.
 You only need a few basic ingredients to make these healthy and tasty meals.
 The recipe sheets also have useful tips and a notes section which can be used to plan your shopping list.

 - How to – Soups..